Reduced Running Costs

 All good contractors, and most job sites require their staff to do pre-starts on the plant & equipment every day.
 Having only one engine that can easily be checked each day, not only reduces the time it takes to do the service, but because it is simple and can be done easily from the front of the truck, it actually gets done.
 Having to lift cabinets or climb up over the machine to check an auxiliary engine means extra time each day, or in some cases the pre-start doesn’t get done properly, or at all, and can lead to engine failure.

-Vac trucks can be renowned for blocking up hoses, or worse still up on top of the unit before it goes into the tank.
-Vacvator have given this a lot of thought and designed a unit that minimises blockages by creating a path of least resistance for the spoil to flow right through to the top of the tank.
+Vac trucks can be renowned for blocking up hoses, or worse still up on top of the truck before it goes into the tank.
+Vacvator have given this a lot of thought and designed a truck that minimises blockages by creating a path of least resistance for the spoil to flow right through to the top of the tank.